 We are conducting a review of town and parish council governance arrangements across the Cheshire East Borough.

-Cheshire East has 186 town and parish council wards in 135 town and parish councils covering the whole borough.
-Cheshire East Council is responsible for electoral and governance arrangements within the borough including
+Cheshire East currently has 186 town and parish council wards in 135 town and parish councils covering the whole borough.
+Cheshire East Council is responsible for electoral and governance arrangements within the borough including:

 - town and parish boundaries